 Skip to content

-• What kind of food you’ll serve (your niche)
+• Your niche (what kind of food you’ll be known for)

-Once these three pieces are in place, everything else becomes smoother — your website, your content, your growth, all of it… and I’ll walk-you-through the process and what they each mean.
+Once these three pieces are in place, everything else becomes easier — your design, your content, your SEO, your growth.

-Let’s break it down in the simplest, most beginner‑friendly way.
+Let’s walk through each step in the simplest, most beginner‑friendly way.

 📣 Please note: Some links in this post are affiliate links.
 If you make a purchase through them, I may earn a small commission — at no extra cost to you.
 Think of it as a tiny thank‑you for sharing my favorite culinary finds.
 Your support truly means a lot.